DerekSelander/dsdump/docs/index.md

 > *If you're a building out an Objective-C runtime introspection tool, and you're testing the tool on itself, make sure you know the correct struct that resides in the `bits` value*.
 I burned *a lot* of hours working with the wrong struct by accidentially initializing Objective-C classes by `po`'ing them in LLDB 🤦‍♂️

-Fortunately, the `class_ro_t` and the `class_rw_t` struct  both have `int32_t` flags value right at the beginning, which among other things, tells if this class is initialized.
-The value is (1 << 31, AKA 0x80000000) to see if the class is initialized.
+Fortunately, the `class_ro_t` and the `class_rw_t` struct both have `int32_t flags` value right at the beginning.
+The `flags` member can tell you if the class is initialized via the value is (1 << 31, AKA 0x80000000).

-In the above example if I didn't know if a class was initialized, I'd start with the `bits` value, 0x0000000100501682.
-I'd remove the Swift bit packed flags, turning the value into **0x0000000100501680**.
-Then, I'd dereference this value with a size of 32bits in LLDB
+In the above example, if I didn't know if a class was initialized at runtime, I'd start with the `bits` value (`0x0000000100501682`).
+I'd remove the Swift bit packed flags, turning the value into **`0x0000000100501680`**.
+Then, I'd dereference this value with a size of 32 bits in LLDB

 ```bash
 (lldb) x/wx 0x0000000100501680
 0x100501680: 0x80080000
 ```

-From that 0x8 in the most significant bit, I can see that this class has already been initialized, meaning I am working with an `class_rw_t` struct.
+The 0x8 in the most significant bit means the class has already been initialized, meaning the `bits` value is a `class_rw_t*`.

 ---
-## The `class_ro_t` struct
+## The class_ro_t struct
 ---

 The `class_ro_t` struct is the "key" value to exploring an Objective-C class.
-It's the gateway to the class's name, it's methods, it's properties, it's instance variables, etc.
+It's the gateway to the class's name, it's methods, it's properties, it's instance variables, etc. And *unlike* the `class_rw_t` struct, this value in the `__DATA.__objc_const` Mach-O section, meaning one can query this information programatically (just like class-dump).

 Here's a *simplified* `class_ro_t` layout: